Week 19 of Pregnancy

 Baby this week

-- •Vernix caseosa (protective waxy coating) is forming on baby's skin
+- •Vernix caseosa (protective coating) is forming on baby's skin

-- •Baby can now hear sounds from the outside world, including your voice
+- •Baby can hear sounds from the outside world more clearly now

 You this week